Baker-IGM/IGME-110/exercises/ftpExercise/basicMarkupExercise.md

 In the pane on the left side (local site files), you’ll need to find the directory that you created at the beginning of this exercise.
 If you put it on a thumb drive, the drive should show up in the Volumes directory.
 If you put it on the Desktop, it should be in the student directory inside of the Users directory.
 You want to find your www folder and open it, so that you can see the igme110 and media folders in the left pane.
 (If you’re using Mac, there may also be a hidden file called .DS_Store, which you can ignore—it’s a Mac system file that is hidden.)
 If you have trouble finding your files, ask for help.

 In the pane on the right side (server files), double click on the www directory.
-You should see the 110 directory that you created in Tuesday’s exercise.
-Leave that alone until you’ve gotten credit for the exercise!

 Once you’ve got the www directory on your local computer on the left side, and your www directory on banjo on the right side, you’re going to drag the igme110 directory from the www folder on the left (your computer) to the www folder on the right (the server).
 This will copy the folder and its contents to the web server.
 The file list on the right side should update to show the the new directories.

 Now you need to test the files on the web server, to see if they’re accessible.
 Use a browser to go to `http://people.rit.edu/youruserid/igme110` (substituting your RIT ID for _youruserid_)